 Poor Girls Eats Well's Herbed Quinoa Risotto with Butternut Squash & Sweet Peas

-- 2 lb. butternut squash, peeled, seeded and cubed
+- 2 pounds butternut squash peeled, seeded and cubed

-- 1 cup plus 2 tbsp (or more) vegetable broth
+- 1 cup plus 2 tablespoons or more vegetable broth

-- 1 tbsp plus 1 tsp balsamic vinegar
+- 1 tablespoon + 1 teaspoon balsamic vinegar

 - Preheat the oven to 400 degrees F.